This website uses cookies. Find out more in our Privacy Policy.

 In your junior and senior years, you largely define your SUMMIT experience.
 Your team of advisors continues to serve as an important resource as you tailor your education and activities to best serve you in post-college life.

 Thinking about graduate school?
 Seek out research opportunities.
-Want to take your leadership skills to an even higher level?
-Pursue the SUMMIT Leadership Medal.
+Want to take your global learning or leadership skills to an even higher level?
+Pursue a SUMMIT Medal.
 See yourself doing international work?
 Apply for internships abroad.
 We'll help bridge your academic preparation and postgraduate success by offering Applied Career Experiences (ACEs), week-long boot camps offered during Peak Week, with expert facilitators engaging you in topics formed off of your unique interests and trends in evolving professional skill sets.

 During these years, you’ll also apply the digital literacy skills you’ve developed throughout your coursework.
 You’ll reflect on your relationship with technology and how it can best serve you as you transition into post-college life.